What is the best digital audio workstation?

 Serious music making

 Ableton Live is recommended for users who are already familiar with DAWs.
 It is not a difficult DAW to use, per se, but it's not a beginner's DAW as well, in the true sense of the word.
-If you are a beginner, however, and are seriously interested in making top quality productions in the future, or eyeing a career as a music producer, buying a copy now and investing time to learn it will prove worthwhile in the end.
+If you are a beginner, however, and are seriously interested in making top quality productions in the future, or eyeing a career as a music producer, buying a copy now and investing the time and money to learn it will prove worthwhile in the end.

 Ableton Live Verdict